Prevention Starts HERE

 News:

-Community Living Above, 2022 Recipient in Oregon, The Drug-Free Communities (DFC) Support Program is the nation’s leading effort to mobilize communities to prevent and reduce substance use among youth.
+Community Living Above, The Drug-Free Communities (DFC) Recipient Support Program is the nation’s leading effort to mobilize communities to prevent and reduce substance use among youth.
 Created in 1997 by the Drug-Free Communities Act, administered by the White House Office of National Drug Control Policy (ONDCP), and managed through a partnership between ONDCP and CDC, the DFC program provides grants to community coalitions to strengthen the infrastructure among local partners to create and sustain a reduction in local youth substance use.

 OR Student Wellness Survey was introduced in 2010 to assess school climate, positive youth development, and the behavioral health of Oregon youth.
 It is an anonymous survey of students in grades 6, 8 and 11.